JEE Main B.Arch Qualifying Marks 2025 - Check Previous Year Cutoffs

 • Types of stress:

-1. Longitudinal stress/ Normal stress: In Longitudinal stress, the force is applied normal to the surface.
+1. Longitudinal stress/ Normal stress: In Longitudinal stress, the force is applied normally to the surface.

 • It is of two types:

-1. Tensile stress: Longitudinal stress produced due to increase in length of a body under a deforming force is called tensile stress.
+1. Tensile stress: Longitudinal stress produced due to an increase in the length of a body under a deforming force is called tensile stress.

-2. Compressive stress: Longitudinal stress produced due to decrease in length of a body under a deforming force is called compressional stress.
+2. Compressive stress: Longitudinal stress produced due to a decrease in the length of a body under a deforming force is called compressional stress.

 Fig: Tensile Stress Fig: Compressive Stress